-The L. E. "Gus" and Eva Shafer
+About the L. E. "Gus" and Eva Shafer Memorial Art Gallery

 The L.E.
 "Gus" and Eva Shafer Memorial Gallery has been called the "Gem of the Campus".
 Located in the Fine Arts building, the Shafer Gallery displays significant works by Gus Shafer, objects from Barton's growing permanent collection, and a rotating series of exhibitions from regional and national artists.
 Learn more about upcoming exhibits and events!
 Check out the Shafer Gallery's Flickr collection to view images of past exhibits.